 Myth: The transfer of items from State Department export control to Commerce Department export control will also change items that are controlled for permanent import.

-Fact: The State and Commerce Department export control changes do not alter permanent import controls.
+Fact: The State and Commerce Department final rules do not alter permanent import controls.

 - The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) administers permanent import controls for Arms Export Control Act defense articles on the U.S. Munitions Import List.